pedrohcgs/kmte/README.md

 ## Description
 This R package includes a variety of policy evaluations when the outcome of interest, typically a duration, is subjected to right censoring.
 The content includes estimators and tests related to average, quantile and distributional treatment effects under different identifying assumptions including unconfoundedness, local treatment effects, and nonlinear difrences-in-differences.

-In short, the R package implements all estimators proposed in Sant'Anna (2016a) "Program Evaluation with Right-Censored Data", and all tests proposed in Sant'Anna (2016b), "Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes", both available at Pedro H.C.
+In short, the R package implements all estimators proposed in Sant'Anna (2016a) "Program Evaluation with Right-Censored Data", and all tests proposed in Sant'Anna (2016b), "Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes".
+Both articles are available at Pedro H.C.
 Sant'Anna webpage, https://sites.google.com/site/pedrohcsantanna/ .

 ## Functions
 ### Exogenous Treatment Allocation (Unconfoundedness setup)